Adjusting Yamaha Styles

 - The Mixing Console - Think of a "style" as a little band that accompanies you when you play.
 The band can have up to eight players.
 Each player has a set part to play, but they can play on a variety of instruments and they can play as loud or as soft as you, the arranger, dictate.
 You can even tell each player whether you want them to play or simply sit that round out.
 You give your band instructions by using the Mixing Console.
 This lesson explains how to use the Mixing Console to adjust the volumes of various style tracks and how to change the instrument used in any given track.

-- Saving Your "Tuned" Styles - One of the areas that new users traditionally have problems with is learning how to "save" the adjustments they have made to a style.
+- Saving Your "Tuned" Styles - One of the areas that new users traditionally have problems with is learning how to "save" the adjustments they make to a style.
 If you change any of the one-touch settings, you can "save" the style with a new name and the next time you load the style, your OTS settings are there.
 However, if you change the tempo of a style or any of the accompaniment voices or volume settings, or the left-hand voice, you have changed the basic structure of that style itself.
 You must use a different method to save these changes.
 The required steps are laid out in this critical lesson.

 - Tuning Style Sections - A style can have four different main sections (A, B, C, and D) each a little bit different than the other.
 When you make adjustments using the Mixing Console as described in the lesson above, you instruct a player to use a given instrument, and play it at a given volume, in all four style sections.
 But you can provide even finer adjustments by varying the instruments and/or volumes in each section independently.
 This lesson explains how you do that.